 Commonly in a Sic 'em scene, the Big Bad - usually a Diabolical Mastermind - kills one of their henchmen who has failed to capture and/or kill The Hero, as motivation to all of their other (surviving) underlings not to repeat their failure.
 Presumably, the other underlings immediately all fall into line instead of (say) quietly updating their resumes and trying to find a less psychopathic overlord to work for.
 Some bad guys will use the Blofeld Ploy to pull off the underling murder.
 Others will drop the offending underling through a Trap Door into a Shark Pool or other deathtrap, or feed them to their Right-Hand Attack Dog.
+A variation has the Big Bad not killing the failed underling on the spot but sending him off on a Suicide Mission, usually with a cold-hearted reminder that doing one's duty comes before self-preservation.

 The Big Bad may eventually realize there's something special about the hero and stop summarily executing minions for their failures as they gain a healthy admiration for their skills, but don't bet on it.
 Evil organizations more often than not will stick to an explicit policy of "Succeed, or die."